Alipsa/ride/README.md

 The AetherPackageLoader is used per default so libraries will be fetched automatically from bedatadriven or maven central repos.
 This can be modified in the Global Options menu.

+If you change to the ClasspathPackageLoader you need to add dependencies to the maven pom.xml when running Ride.
+The change is persistent so just add any required dependency and start Ride.

+This is useful when moving from development to test to make sure dependencies are correct prior to integration testing in embedded mode on e.g. an app server.
+In the package tab you can see a list of packages loaded for the session (in case you missed a library call in the script but loaded it from another script - the session is shared).

 To create a runnable jar and run it do
 ```
 ./devrun.sh